xavidop/awesome-firebase-genkit/README.md

 - [Build an Angular app with Genkit and deploy to Firebase (outdated)](https://youtu.be/TGHua_RtUjs) - Join Pavel as he builds an Angular app and deploys it to Firebase.
 - [DeepDive #1 - Genkit's reflection API and how it powers Genkit's developer UI (outdated)](https://youtu.be/CGVBR8quZac) - Learn how the Genkit developer UI communicates with Genkit through the reflection API.
 - [Retrieval Augmented Generation (RAG) with Genkit (outdated)](https://youtu.be/p8ZlYAmbWHE) - Learn how to efficiently parse PDFs, convert their content into searchable vectors using Genkit's local vector store, and implement a re-ranker to pinpoint the most relevant documents for your queries.
-- [Firebase After Hours #3 - Genkit: More than Meets the AI! (outdated)](https://youtu.be/VFPsp7aURWA?t=152s) - Hang out with Nohe and Peter to learn more about Firebase Genkit, Google's open source AI integration framework.
+- [Firebase After Hours #3 - Genkit: More than Meets the AI! (outdated)](https://youtu.be/VFPsp7aURWA?t=152s) - Hang out with Nohe and Peter to learn more about Genkit, Google's open source AI integration framework.
 With special guest Pavel Jbanov, lead engineer on the Genkit team.
 - [Firebase After Hours #4 - Genkit: Tooltime (outdated)](https://youtu.be/01XOIhh2ibA) - Learn how to give LLMs superpowers by conneting the to the real world using tool calling.

 ## Articles

 - [Extracting structured data from PDFs using Gemini 2.0 and Genkit](https://firebase.blog/posts/2025/02/gemini-genkit-pdf-structured-data) - Learn how to extract structured data from PDFs using Gemini 2.0 and Genkit 1.0.
 - [Genkit in Node, Building a Weather Service with AI Integration](https://xavidop.me/firebase/gcp/2025-02-28-firebase-genkit-node-tool/) - Explore how to build a weather service using Genkit in Node.js using Express, GitHub Models and Tools.
-- [Build Firebase Genkit Node.js apps with Dash Agents](https://medium.com/firebase-developers/build-firebase-genkit-nodejs-apps-with-dash-agents-skip-the-docs-258e067b3fdc) - A step-by-step guide to building Genkit Node.js apps by leveraging Dash Agents.
+- [Build Genkit Node.js apps with Dash Agents](https://medium.com/firebase-developers/build-firebase-genkit-nodejs-apps-with-dash-agents-skip-the-docs-258e067b3fdc) - A step-by-step guide to building Genkit Node.js apps by leveraging Dash Agents.
-- [Firebase GenKit with Gemma using Ollama](https://xavidop.me/firebase/gcp/2024-05-24-firebase-genkit-ollama/) - Firebase project that uses the Gen AI Kit with Gemma using Ollama.
+- [Genkit with Gemma using Ollama](https://xavidop.me/firebase/gcp/2024-05-24-firebase-genkit-ollama/) - Firebase project that uses the Gen AI Kit with Gemma using Ollama.
 - [Master Gemma2 and Genkit](https://medium.com/firebase-developers/how-to-develop-using-the-gemma2-model-in-genkit-085f22ce68f3) - Learn how to integrate Gemma2 with Genkit.
 - [Unleash the Power of Function Calling with Genkit](https://medium.com/firebase-developers/implementing-function-calling-using-genkit-0c03f6cb9179) - Learn how to implement function calling using Genkit.
 - [Unlocking the power of code execution in Genkit](https://medium.com/firebase-developers/getting-started-with-code-execution-in-genkit-c5391b45b321) - Learn how to integrate Python code within Genkit.
 - [Understanding Genkit flows with Czech language tricks](https://dev.to/denisvalasek/understanding-genkit-flows-with-czech-language-tricks-26i3) - Learn how to work with Genkit flows and use the features of Genkit UI.
 - [Orchestrating Firebase and AI: 8 Genkit Architecture Patterns](https://medium.com/@nozomi-koborinai/orchestrating-firebase-and-ai-8-genkit-architecture-patterns-12e44db40345) - A guide to 8 architecture patterns for integrating Firebase and AI using Genkit.
 - [High-Precision Responses with Genkits Google Search Integration](https://medium.com/firebase-developers/high-precision-responses-with-genkits-google-search-integration-7f142f5c9693) - Learn how to integrate Google Search with Genkit.
-- [How to Develop Firebase Genkit Functions](https://medium.com/@nozomi-koborinai/how-to-develop-firebase-genkit-functions-2677b386a227) - A practical guide to efficient local testing of Genkit Functions with Firebase product integrations.
+- [How to Develop Firebase functions with Genkit](https://medium.com/@nozomi-koborinai/how-to-develop-firebase-genkit-functions-2677b386a227) - A practical guide to efficient local testing of Firebase Functions with Genkit Firebase product integrations.
-- [Firebase Genkit for Go Developers: A Guide to Building LLM Applications](https://medium.com/@yukinagae/firebase-genkit-for-go-developers-a-guide-to-building-llm-applications-f96c51c34b10) - A getting started guide for Go developers using Genkit.
+- [Genkit for Go Developers: A Guide to Building LLM Applications](https://medium.com/@yukinagae/firebase-genkit-for-go-developers-a-guide-to-building-llm-applications-f96c51c34b10) - A getting started guide for Go developers using Genkit.
 - [Orchestrating Firebase and AI: Genkit architecture example](https://docs.google.com/presentation/d/10F2hjzJhdInSuhDQ8G_B2raGz79mzTRIcWU_59Zh5Y8/edit?usp=sharing) - Presented in a lightning talk at GDG DevFest Tokyo 2024.
-- [Getting Started with AI Image Generation Apps on Flutter, Genkit, and Imagen 3](https://medium.com/@nozomi-koborinai/getting-started-with-ai-image-generation-apps-on-flutter-genkit-and-imagen-3-9a83c63cbdf3) - A guide to building an AI image generation app using Flutter, Firebase Genkit, and Google's Imagen 3.
+- [Getting Started with AI Image Generation Apps on Flutter, Genkit, and Imagen 3](https://medium.com/@nozomi-koborinai/getting-started-with-ai-image-generation-apps-on-flutter-genkit-and-imagen-3-9a83c63cbdf3) - A guide to building an AI image generation app using Flutter, Genkit, and Google's Imagen 3.

 ## Tutorials

-- [Slack Bot App](https://medium.com/firebase-developers/build-a-slack-bot-app-with-firebase-genkit-in-just-100-lines-71d4e49c9e08) - A tutorial on how to build a Slack Bot App with Firebase Genkit.
+- [Slack Bot App](https://medium.com/firebase-developers/build-a-slack-bot-app-with-firebase-genkit-in-just-100-lines-71d4e49c9e08) - A tutorial on how to build a Slack Bot App with Genkit.

 <!-- END CONTENT -->